vikc07/mysqlbackup/README.md

 |BACKUP_FILE_TSFORMAT|Timestamp format in the backup file name.
 Default YYYYMMDD.
 See below for other values|

 **tsformat values**
+Refer to the following chart to understand what you can use as `tsformat`.
+The keys represent the format to use and values represent the translation in Python

     "YYYYMMDDHHMISS": "%Y%m%d%H%M%S",
     "YYYYMMDDHHMI": "%Y%m%d%H%M",